Visas and Sponsorship

 Global Talent Visa

 Leaders in the creative industries may be eligible for the Global Talent immigration route.
-This is a difficult visa to acquire as the criteria is demanding; it is reserved for those who have made a demonstrable contribution to the film and TV industry.
-To be eligible, applicants need to be award-winners or endorsed by a reputable body.
+This is a difficult visa to acquire as the criteria is demanding; for film and TV, it is reserved for those who have made a demonstrable contribution to the industry.
+To be eligible, applicants need to be acclaimed award winners or endorsed by a reputable body.

 Read more about the Global Talent Visa

-[NB.
-This is a summary of the ways non-UK nationals can enter the UK for work and does not amount to immigration advice; further consultation should be sought before making any such application.]
+To note that this is a summary of the ways non-UK nationals can enter the UK for work and does not amount to immigration advice; further consultation should be sought before making any application.

-This information has been prepared by Victoria Stone of CoSmopolitan Production Services.
+This information has been prepared by Victoria Stone of Cosmopolitan Production Services (a licensed third-party sponsor for film and TV production companies).
 Contact details can be found on their website www.cosmopolitanps.co.uk